openattic/openattic/documentation/developer_docs/contribute.rst

 =========================

 This is an introduction on how to contribute code or patches to the |oA|
-upstream project.
+project.
 If you intend to submit your code upstream, please also review and consider the guidelines outlined in chapter :ref:`developer_contributing_guidelines`.

 Keeping Your Local Repository in Sync